Addisu87/portfolio-microverse/MIT.md

 ## Copyright 2021, [Addisu Haile]

-# This a webpage app type.
+# This a personal portfolio sections.